RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

 <U> yep
     <B> What kind of entities do you want to extract?
 <U> [date ranges](entity)
-    <B> For that entity I'd suggest using the rule-based [DucklingHTTPExtractor](https://rasa.com/docs/rasa/nlu/components/#ducklinghttpextractor) component Is there anything else I can help you with?
+    <B> For that entity I'd suggest using the rule-based [DucklingHTTPExtractor](https://rasa.com/docs/rasa/nlu/components/#ducklinghttpextractor) component
+    <B> Is there anything else I can help you with?
 ## not new to rasa + nlu + entity + pipeline CRFEntityExtractor
 <U> get started
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> No
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> About [NLU](product)
     <B> Anything in particular you'd like to know about, e.g. intent classification or entity recognition?
 <U> tell me about [entity recognition](nlu_part) please